mikehuntemann/9x16/04-rebalancing-verticality/01-rebalancing-verticality.md

 // ^ quote missing

 And this is were this whole construct breaks.
 The internet needs a different way to link, host and distribute the data.
-And this paradigm shift is what we will experience in the transition to the Web 3.0.
+And this paradigm shift is what we will experience in the transition to the Web 3.0: splitting the hosting from the services in combination with default encryption on this base-layer.
-But before that, where did it all come from in the first place?
+But before that, where did this architecture come from in the first place?